noahvarghese/logger/README.md

 process.env["LOG_LEVEL"] = 1;

 /**
- * Environment variable options starting at 0 increasing by 1 each time *
+ * Environment variable options that enable at most the preceding and current value(s) starting at 0 increasing by 1 each time
+ *
  * enum LogLevels {
  * ERROR,